AradhyaSpace11/SleepySocks/README.md

 # SleepySocks

-The code for the SleepySocks project has now been opened to the public for improvement.
-This project leverages a Piezo-Electric transducer to detect pressure changes and could be adapted for various innovative applications.
+code for the SleepySocks project

 ## Description